Richard Theodor Ludwig Leopold von Schubert

 Königreich Preußen: OBH, Generaloberst z.D.
 (Art)

-At the outbreak of the Great War
+When the Germans mobilized for the Great War

 Generaloberst 27.01.1917